Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Exodus 25:8-9

-This portion of Scripture continues with Exodus 25:10-21 with a discussion about the Arks materials and measurements and then concludes with a very similar theme.
+This portion of Scripture continues with Exodus 25:10-21, discussing the Arks materials and measurements, and then concludes with a similar theme.

 And there I will meet with you, and I will speak with you from above the mercy seat, from between the two cherubim which are on the ark of the Testimony, about everything which I will give you in commandment to the children of Israel.

 Both phrases "that I may dwell among them" (Ex.
 25:8), "And there I will meet with you" (Ex.
 25:22) frame the details of the Ark echoing its purpose, and that of the entire structure, on both ends of its description.